See the path through your legal process

 Jay Spudvilas

-Jay Spudvilas is an education leader and researcher starting a law degree at ANU in 2026.
+Jay Spudvilas is an education leader and researcher who started a Juris Doctor at the Australian National University (ANU) in 2026.
 He has twelve years of experience in public schools: building evidence systems, meeting legal requirements, and designing records that hold up under review.